 Taoist Jiajing Emperor and His Commands Hidden in Puzzles

 After that assassination, Jiajing Emperor stopped showing up in government meetings, but he still got everything under control.

-In the next twenty years of his reign, he practiced Taoism Religion at daytime, and read government reports at night.
+In the next twenty years of his reign, he practiced Taoism Religion in the daytime, and read government reports at night.